klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

   ![Installing software on HPC systems](https://465000095.lumidata.eu/intro-202310xx/img/LUMI-BE-Intro-202310XX-05-software/EasyBuildInstallingSoftwareHPC.png){ loading=lazy }
 </figure>

+Software on HPC systems is **rarely installed from RPMs** (a popular format to package Linux software distributed as binaries) or any other similar format for various reasons.
 Software on HPC systems is **rarely installed from RPMs** for various reasons.
 Generic RPMs are **rarely optimised for the specific CPU** of the system as they have to work on a range of systems and including optimised code paths in a single executable for multiple architectures is